YoussefMroue/ProjectOneTeamJay/README.md

 ## Parameters and Limitations of our Data Sets
 * Gun Violence Data:
   * Includes data for gun violence incidents in the United States that occurred between 2013 and 2018.
-  * Includes data for all 50 states and includes District of Columbia as its own state
+  * Includes data for all 50 states and includes District of Columbia as its own state.
   * What qualifies as a gun violence incidet?
 A gun violence incident includes, but is not limited to, armed robberies, pistol whipping, suicide, incidents resulting in no injuries, officer involved incidents, drug involved incidents, etc.
 * Census Data:
   * Includes the 5 year average population per state (2011 - 2016)

  ## Important to Note
- * Per capita calculations are based on per 10,000 (Equation = incidents/(population/10000))
+ * Per capita calculations are based on per 10,000 (Equation = x/(population/10000), for x values equal to total number of incidents, total number killed and total number injured)
  * In regards to incident type, one gun violence incident can be counted as multiple incident types.
 For example, a single incident involving drug use and suicide would be counted twice as two different incident types.

  ## Project Structure